 |Who pays taxes||You||50% by you/50% by child||Child||Trust|

-For other tips on how to help your kids become financial literate adults, check out my guest post for Grokking Money in honor of Financial Literacy Month.
+For other tips on how to help your kids become financial literate adults, check out my guest post for Grokking Money in honor of Financial Literacy Month and my post on financial advice we gave our kids.